These tangy and flavorful pickled white onions are perfect for sandwiches, salads, tacos, and more.

 Different kinds of vinegar will yield different flavors.

-Hot water: Softens onions and helps flavors blend together.
+Hot water: Softens onions and helps flavors blend.

 Sea salt and white sugar: The yin and yang of pickling.

-Salt amplifies the other flavors, while sugar balances the tang of the vinegar.
+Salt amplifies the other flavors, while sugar balances the vinegar tang.

 Whole black pepper or mustard seeds: Adds a subtle warmth and complexity.